Inspectorch: Efficient rare event exploration in solar observations: Anomaly detection as density estimation

 If the overall transformation is obtained by composing a sequence of $K$ simple transformations, we can view this as a discrete evolution where $\zbf_0$ is the base distribution and $\zbf_K = \xbf$ the data distribution.
 The mapping is then expressed as $\xbf = \fbf(\zbf) = \fbf_K \circ \dots \circ \fbf_1(\zbf)$, their inverse can also be decomposed into the components {$\mathbf{f^{-1}}=(\mathbf{f}^{-1}_{K}\circ\cdots\circ \fbf^{-1}_{2}\circ \fbf^{-1}_{1})$} and the Jacobian determinant is the product of the determinant of each component.
 Therefore, the logarithm (which is often more numerically stable) of the probability of the overall transformation is then

 where $\mathbf{z}_k=\mathbf{f}_k(\mathbf{z}_{k-1})$.

-The term Normalizing Flow refers to the compositional character described above and sketched in Fig.~\ref{fig:nflows_sketch}, where multiple transformations are changing the overall shape of the distribution.
+The term Normalizing Flow refers to the compositional character described above and sketched in Fig.~\ref{fig:nflows_sketch}, where multiple transformations are iteratively changing the overall shape of the \fix{intermediate distributions $p_k(\mathbf{z}_k)$}.
 This compositional perspective has been extended in more recent generative frameworks, including diffusion models and continuous-time flows trained via flow matching \citep{Chen2018, Ho2020, Song2021, Lipman2022}, which we briefly explore in Sect.~\ref{sec:flow_matching} as a future scaling direction.

 Normalizing Flows are trained by minimizing the negative log-likelihood (NLL) of the observed data.
 For a dataset of $N$ samples $\{\mathbf{x}_i\}_{i=1}^N$, the objective function is:

 where $\log p_\phi(\mathbf{x})$ is computed using Eq.~\ref{eq:chng_vrbl_log}.
 By minimizing $\mathcal{L}_{\text{NF}}$, the parameters $\phi$ of all $\fbf_k$ components are adjusted so that the transformed data matches the chosen base distribution, effectively mapping the highly correlated solar spectra into an uncorrelated multivariate Gaussian.